Registration Help and FAQs

 How long will I have access to my online course after the course has ended?

-Most classes will be available for at least two weeks after the course has ended.
+Most course content in Canvas will be available in a read-only format indefinitely.
+Courses that met via CE Link (legacy system) will be available for at least two weeks after the course has ended.

 Student Resources, Materials and Advising